We unite and empower people affected by neurological challenges through a common passion for the outdoors. #outdoormindset

 How we do it

+An outdoor-focused community for people affected by neurological challenges.
 The OM Community is available for anyone that shares our passion for the outdoors and has been affected by a neurological challenge.

 OM Meetup Groups